-Children take part in a daily reading session.
-We use a blend of teacher-led, whole class reading and guided reading groups throughout the year.
-Using the VIPERS approach, each session is focused on developing children's fluency and reading skills (Vocabulary, Inference, Prediction, Explanation, Retrieval and Sequence (KS1) / Summarise (KS2) Children also regularly read individually with an adult.
+Children take part in teacher-led whole class/guided reading sessions.
+Using the VIPERS approach, each session is focused on developing children's fluency and reading skills (Vocabulary, Inference, Prediction, Explanation, Retrieval and Sequence (KS1) / Summarise (KS2) At times, children may read with an adult in a guided reading group.

-The whole school begins each day with at least one group enjoying ERIC time (Everybody Reading in Class).
+The whole school takes time each day with ERIC time (Everybody Reading in Class).
 Intended to promote a love of reading, during this time children are able to make own selections and read independently.